If you are visiting Yosemite National Park, I have some enticing ideas for things to do near Yosemite.

 TOP TIP: Be sure to explore the outer courtyard and barn, which contains a historic firetruck, wagon and hearse – all in great condition.
 In spring time, the outdoor stamp mill is enveloped by vibrant orange poppies!
 Don’t forget to take a picture of the “Whistling Billy” train out front.

-This volunteer led museum is scheduled to re-open in August 2021.
+This volunteer led museum is open Thursday to Sunday from 10AM to 4PM.

 Coulterville Town Highlights